 Installing a package of bees is confusing at times.
-Why not let me mentor you through your adventures in beekeeping.
+Why not let me coach you through your adventures in beekeeping.
 We still have spots available in our mentorship program.
 Click here for more information.

 First, you must purchase your beekeeping equipment.
 Do not wait until spring to purchase your hive kits.
 Many places are sold out or back logged in the spring so you must order your hives between now and May.
 This year you can order a hive and a package now.
 Click here for more info.

 Bees come in a box is equipped with a sugar water dispenser and a cage to keep the queen separate from the bees.